canismarko/dungeon-sheets/README.rst

 By default, your character's spells are ordered alphabetically.
 If you would like your spellbook to be ordered by level, you can use the ``-S`` option to do so.

+Furthermore, your character's features are ordered alphabetically by default as well.
+Pass the ``-N`` option to order feats by type (character feats, class feats, racial feats and background feat) and, if applicable, by sub-type (e.g., for Sorcerers, metamagic feature choices are collected under the Metamagic feature; for the Battle Master subclass, Maneuver feature choices are collected under the Combat Superiority feature.)

 If you'd like a **step-by-step walkthrough** for creating a new character, just run ``create-character`` from a command line and a